sato-kazuma-kun/kazu/README.md

 ## Known bugs:
-### 1. If the active directory selector index is a node_modules folder it lists all the directories in the node_modules.
-Refer to this video:
-<video src="bugs/2025-01-23 17-01-31.mp4" controls style="width: 720px;"></video>

-### 2. Does not work if compiled using --compile flag when using bun.
+### 1. Does not work if compiled using --compile flag when using bun.
 Refer to this [Github Issues](https://github.com/oven-sh/bun/issues/13405).